Musharraf2903/Musharraf2903/README.md

 ## 🚀 About Me
 - 🎓 Currently pursuing  masters in Computer Application from Mumbai University.
-- 💼 Currently exploring opportunities as a Java Developer.
+- 💼 Currently exploring opportunities as a Java Developer and MERN full stack developer.
-- 🌱 I’m constantly learning and improving my skills in Java , MySql .
+- 🌱 I’m constantly learning and improving my skills in Java , MERN Full stack .
 - 😄 Pronouns: He/Him

 ## 🛠️ Tech Stack

 Here are some of the technologies and tools I've been working with:

-- **Languages**: Java , C++ , Javascript
+- **Languages**: Java , Javascript
 - **Web Development**: HTML5 CSS React
-- **Databases**: MySql , oracle
+- **Databases**: MySql , MongoDB

 ## 💬 Contact